RoseMaryBiju/PRODIGY_WD_01/README.md

 Tic-Tac-Toe Game
 This repository contains a simple implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript.
+It uses JavaScript for the logic building and HTML, CSS for the styles.

 Features
 Gameplay: Allows two players to take turns clicking on the grid to place their respective symbols (X or O).